 Beyond the Dance Floor

-For decades, wedding entertainment has largely been measured by a single question:
+For decades, event entertainment has often been measured by a single question:

 Was the dance floor packed?